howard-tzw/vue-select/docs/docs/guide/infinite-scroll.md

 Site under construction
 :::

-Vue Select doesn't ship with first party support for infinite scroll, but it's possible to implement by hooking into the `open`, `close`, and `search` events, along with the `filterable` prop, and the `list-footer` slot.
+Vs Vue3 Select doesn't ship with first party support for infinite scroll, but it's possible to implement by hooking into the `open`, `close`, and `search` events, along with the `filterable` prop, and the `list-footer` slot.